Eleven-Trading/TradeNote/README.md

 During the installation process, Parse server is automatically installed via Docker.
 If you wish to visualize your raw MongoDB data, you can use a tool [MongoDB Compass](https://github.com/parse-community "MongoDB Compass") or you can install and run the [Parse Dashboard](https://github.com/parse-community/parse-dashboard "Parse Dashboard").

+#### PostHog
+This projects uses [PostHog](https://github.com/PostHog/posthog "PostHog") as its product analytics suite to collect <u>anonymous</u> analytics about TradeNote installations and page views.
+This helps me better understand if and how people are using TradeNote and evaluate the outreach of my project.
+If you want to opt-out of this program, you can simply add `-e ANALYTICS_OFF=true` when running the docker image.

 ## Upgrade to new version
 ### Docker